lgbt-foundation/whitepaper/whitepaper.md

 ## TIMELINE

-## CONCLUSTION AND AN OPEN LETTER FOR PARTICIPATION
+## CONCLUSION AND AN OPEN LETTER FOR PARTICIPATION

 # APPENDICES